-English, Communications and Philosophy
+English, Linguistics and Philosophy

 Our department brings together a group of writers, editors, scholars, linguists and philosophers delivering inspiring degrees to undergraduate, master’s and research students.
 Taking the most stimulating insights on offer from the fields of English literature, linguistics, philosophy and creative writing we consider the values that have made us who we are today.
 We investigate how our lives are shaped by creativity, digital and technological advancements, new – and established – paradigms of thinking, and invite students to join us in devising imaginative solutions to the big questions.